bigbyrus/Bitcoin-Hash-Model/README.md

     Delay * Area: 119.79 (ms*Area)

 Since I am optimizing for Area and Speed, this pipelined version falls short in terms of efficiency.
-Splitting up the SHA-256 hash round into two pipeline stages increased Fmax substantially, but the increase in cycles and registers shows that a larger Fmax does not directly contribute to a more efficient design.
+Splitting the SHA-256 hash round into two pipeline stages increased Fmax substantially, but the increase in cycles and registers shows that a larger Fmax does not directly contribute to a more efficient design.

 ---